Fluen-io/fluen-core/docs/md/reference/src_fluen_llm_providers_mistral_ai_provider.py.md

 # src/fluen/llm_providers/mistral_ai_provider.py

 **Language:** Python
-**Last Modified:** 2024-11-12T20:10:07.635960
+**Last Modified:** 2024-11-13T18:00:08.218384

 ## Purpose

-The primary purpose of this code is to provide an implementation of the MistralAIProvider class for interacting with the Mistral API, facilitating text generation and embedding retrieval.
+This code provides an implementation of a language model provider using the Mistral service.
+It includes functionality for generating text responses and obtaining text embeddings asynchronously.

 ## Public API